Azure/reliable-web-app-pattern-dotnet/demo.md

 > We recommend you cleanup by deleting the `Api:App:RetryDemo` setting.
 And restart both web apps to resume from a known state.

-### Cache-Aside Pattern
+### Cache-Aside pattern

-The cache-aside pattern enables us to reduce read queries to SQL server.
+The Cache-Aside pattern enables us to reduce read queries to SQL server.
 It also provides a layer of redundancy that can keep parts of our application running in the event of issue with Azure SQL Database.

-For more information, see [cache-aside pattern](https://learn.microsoft.com/azure/architecture/patterns/cache-aside).
+For more information, see [Cache-Aside pattern](https://learn.microsoft.com/azure/architecture/patterns/cache-aside).

 We can observe this behavior in App Insights by testing two different pages.
 First, visit the "Upcoming Concerts" page and refresh the page a couple of times.
 The first time the page is loaded the web API app will send a request to SQL server, but the following requests will go to Azure Cache for Redis.